dog pet friendly vacation in tennessee smokies

 By Julie Matthews

 Pets are often loved like family members and travelers enjoy including their pets in their vacation plans.
-Because it is a national park, the Great Smoky Mountains National Park has restrictions where dogs are permitted, nonetheless, there are many ways to spend quality time with your furry friend during your visit to the Tennessee Smokies.
+Because it is a national park and for safety reasons, the Great Smoky Mountains National Park has restrictions on where dogs are permitted, nonetheless, there are many opportunities to spend quality time with your furry friend while visiting the Tennessee Smokies.

-In the Great Smoky Mountains National Park, the two paths where dogs are permitted, but must be kept on a leash, are the Gatlinburg Trail (from the Sugarland Visitor Center) and the Oconaluftee River Trail (from the Oconaluftee Visitor Center).
-In addition, dogs are allowed along the roads, campgrounds and picnic areas.
+In the Great Smoky Mountains National Park, the only two paths where dogs are allowed, but they must be kept on a leash that does not exceed 6 feet in length, are the Gatlinburg Trail (from the Sugarland Visitor Center) and the Oconaluftee River Trail (from the Oconaluftee Visitor Center).
+In addition, dogs are permitted while on a leash in campgrounds and picnic areas, and along roads.
+For more information visit NPS.gov/GRSM/PlanYourVisit/Pets.htm.

-A sampling of other dog-friendly activities and destinations in the Smokies include the following:
+Other dog-friendly areas and activities in the Smokies to consider include the following:

 You may enjoy these other helpful articles about pets too: